rsaarelm/idm/README.md

 single-line documents.
 A single line with a trailing newline is read as a single-item outline, while a single line without a trailing newline is read as a fragment that may be interpreted as a horizontal sequence.

+Some parts of an IDM document may correspond to multiline string values from serialized user data, but they must still follow IDM's indentation conventions along with the rest of the document.
+String values with leading whitespace, inconsistent dedentation or indentation that mixes tabs and spaces cannot be serialized.
+If the serialization is using a different indentation style than the multiline string (tabs instead of spaces or vice versa), the string is rewritten to use the different indentation style.
+Layout information from the original indentation may be lost when this happens, though the logical structure of the indentation should always be preserved.

 ## Special syntax